A powerful, EU funded approach tackles the root challenges of education in South Sudan’s remotest communities

 Four years ago, education was not considered of high priority among inhabitants in Fangak County’s rural setting.
-The conflict that started in 2013 led to forced displacement and insecurity, further complicating children’s opportunities to accessing education.
+The conflict that started in 2013 led to forced displacement and insecurity, further complicating children’s opportunities to access education.

 One of the key pathways to education in New Fangak is motivating parents.
 In predominantly pastoralist communities, parents have not traditionally sent their children to school.
 Boys normally look after the family’s animals, while girls marry young, even before coming of age.